microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-users.md

 Because the **user** resource supports [extensions](/graph/extensibility-overview), you can use the `POST` operation and add custom properties with your own data to the user instance while creating it.

->[!NOTE]
+> [!NOTE]
->Federated users created using this API will be forced to sign in every 12 hours by default.
-For more information on how to change this, see [Exceptions for token lifetimes](/azure/active-directory/develop/active-directory-configurable-token-lifetimes#exceptions).
+> Federated users created via this API are forced to sign in every 12 hours by default.
+For information about how to change this, see [Exceptions for token lifetimes](/azure/active-directory/develop/active-directory-configurable-token-lifetimes#exceptions).

 ## Response